massgravel/massgrave.dev/docs/hwid.md

 ## How to remove HWID?

--   You cannot remove it, just like you cannot remove an official Windows digital license.
-Once a system is activated, this activation cannot be removed because the license is stored in the Microsoft servers and not in the user's system.
-MS checks the hardware ID (HWID) and if a license is found in their database, the system will automatically activate.
+-   **HWID (Digital license) activation cannot be removed** because the license is stored in the Microsoft servers and not in the user's system.
+-   Microsoft checks the hardware ID (HWID) and if a license is found in their database, the system will automatically activate.
+This is how Official digital license activation process works.

+**What if you still want to remove it?**

+-   As explained above, you cannot remove it for your hardware, only major hardware change such as CPU, motherboard can remove the activation.

+**What if you just want to keep Windows in the unactivated stage?**
--   If you still want to remove the activation for any XYZ reason, you can either use the change edition option in the extras section in MAS **or** get the KMS key from [here](kms38.md#supported-products) and enter this in the Windows settings activation page.
+- To do that, you can install the [KMS key](kms38.md#supported-products) in the Windows settings activation page
+  Or
+- Change the edition using Change Windows edition option in MAS.
+- **Note:**
+  - Windows settings will instantly show that Windows is not activated but it usually takes 3 hours for the Activation Watermark to appear.
+  - These options will simply hide the HWID activation.
+If you reinstall Windows with the same edition or restore the default generic Retail/OEM keys, the system will automatically activate again if an Internet connection is found.

 ------------------------------------------------------------------------